primehostai/primehostai.github.io/docs/index.md

 # How it works:

-Firstly, you need to connect PrimeHost to your existing communication platforms (Airbnb, Booking etc).
+Firstly, you need to connect PrimeHost to your existing communication platforms.
 PrimeHost will then have access to your online information & guest messages, which will utilise to train your assistant & learn from your previous conversations.

+PMS Connection:

+If you use one of the integrated PMS, you can instantly import your properties & train your Assistant.
+That's certainly the easiest & most efficient way to start, as you can have everything ready within seconds!

+Booking Channels:

+If you don't use a PMS yet, you can still add PrimeHost directly into your Airbnb or [Booking.com](http://Booking.com) accounts.
+This would require a few manual steps, so we strongly suggest to book a demo.

 **Suggested replies:**